mookle/lowpro/README.md

 # Lowpro

 Setting up a new dev environment is boring, and dotfiles only relieve some of that pain; this repo is an attempt to automate the entire process.
-Tested against my own macOS and Ubuntu setups, YMMV.
+Tested against my own macOS/Ubuntu/Manjaro setups, YMMV.

 ## Usage